Detroit Entry Requirements

 Electronic Travel Authorization (ETA/eVisa)

-90 days per visit, 2-year validity for multiple entries
+90 days per visit, two-year validity

 Includes